 The problem with resolutions is they don’t give you the chance to change things when a change in circumstances happen; meaning you are more than likely going to fail.
 As a result, you feel like a failure.
-For example: you may have decided 2020 was the year to get fit, to run 10K, to be your best self.
-But then a health problem arises, or a family care issue – and you no longer have the ability or time to dedicate to your resolution.
+For example: you may have decided 2021 was the year to get fit, to run 10K, to be your best self.
+But then we all know what happened next: a pandemic.
+Maybe you had a health problem yourself, or a family care issue, or maybe work just got very very busy – and you no longer have the ability or time to dedicate to your resolution.
 It feels like a failure.

 Self-confidence means having faith in your own abilities and being able to rely on yourself.
 It also means being ready to admit you are not perfect – whilst maintaining a positive outlook, so that you can learn.
 For example, you reflect on what you have done to enhance your fitness in the last few weeks and what got in the way of that.
 You look head, and consider ways in which you could make small changes that will enable you to get fitter.
 You reflect on the choices you have – and the barriers you face.

 A useful tool to help with this kind of reflection is a personal SWOT analysis.
 Try asking yourself these questions:

 By undertaking this kind of reflective practice every few weeks you can build your confidence and adapt to the world around you.
 Whether you are looking to wind down, take a step up in your career, concentrate on personal growth, or simply aim to stay happy – a process of regular reflection builds your self-belief and self-awareness.